How do I become a member of flying sams?

 Can I write you a check?

-No. Membership Fee payments must be done online ONLY.
-See our shop page.
+No. Membership Fee payments must be done online ONLY to the International Flying Samaritans website.
 Clinic Fees must be paid in cash at pre-clinic.

 I am not a paid member (yet), can I go on a trip?